abpio/abp-commercial-docs/en/tutorials/book-store/mobile/maui.md

 </ContentPage>
 ```

-In this page, we have defined the form elements that needed to edit a book such as `Name`, `Type`, `AuthorId` and `PublishDate`.
+In this page, we have defined the form elements that are needed to edit a book such as `Name`, `Type`, `AuthorId` and `PublishDate`.
 Whenever a user clicks the *Save* button, the **UpdateCommand** will be triggered and will update an existing book, if the operation goes successfully.

 ![](../images/maui-books-edit.jpg)

-Let's define the `BookEditViewModel` as *BindingContext* of this page and then define the logic of the **UpdateCommand**.
+Let's define the `BookEditViewModel` as the *BindingContext* of this page and then define the logic of the **UpdateCommand**.

 ### BookEditPage.xaml.cs